jwyg/notes.jwyg.org/README.md

 # Working notes

-A living, working space for gathering various links, lists, notes and examples from [Jonathan Gray](http://jonathangray.org) ([@jwyg](twitter.com/jwyg)), mainly shared in the context of teaching and public events.
+A living, working space for gathering various links, lists, notes and examples from [Jonathan Gray](http://jonathangray.org) ([@jwyg](twitter.com/jwyg)), mainly shared in the context of teaching and events.

 ## Datasets and data projects